 The Statement of Standards for Solicitor Advocates – Performance Indicators form the basis for assessment under the Law Society of Scotland Rights of Audience Requirements and Rules.
 A solicitor advocate must be competent in each of these at the level required to practice effectively in the Courts to which rights of audience are sought.

 Candidates are required to be able to demonstrate and evidence competence of these over the course of the assessment process.

 Solicitor advocates must also perform to the standard set out relevant to their practice.

-All applicants should be aware that the whole process to obtain extended rights of audience can take around nine to twelve months.
-The rule change relating to obtaining criminal rights of audience is effective from 1 January 2020.
-The rule change relating to obtaining civil rights of audience is effective from 1 July 2020.
+All applicants should be aware that the whole process from applications opening to obtaining extended rights of audience can take up to twelve months.
+The rule changes relating to obtaining rights of audience have been effective from 1 January 2020 and 1 July 2020 for criminal and civil rights of audience respectively.
 There are various processes of application, assessment and acceptance that prospective candidates must undergo before they are permitted to exercise their rights of audience.
-In addition, applicants seeking criminal rights of audience will require to attend a compulsory Introductory course prior to submitting an application.
+In addition, applicants seeking rights of audience will require to attend a compulsory Introductory course prior to submitting an application.

 All applicants must submit an application form and the appropriate application fee to us.
 References will be sought and thereafter the Rights of Audience Sub Committee will sift applications to determine which applicants may be admitted to the course of training taking into consideration that the courses are not entry level courses.
 Applicants will be notified of the outcome of that sifting with relevant reasoning provided.
 Successful applicants will be granted a Sitting-In card and sent details of the course of training and assessment and details of subsequent practice and procedure and professional conduct exams.